What is an Ophthalmic Medical Technician?

 What is the workplace of an Ophthalmic Medical Technician like?

 Ophthalmic medical technicians generally work under ophthalmologists in settings like private practice, hospitals, clinics, outpatient facilities, surgical centres, and educational institutions.
-Technicians working in surgical centres, with duties helping out in surgical procedures, may earn more than those in private practice, so the environment also affects salary.
+Technicians working in surgical centres, with duties helping out in surgical procedures, may earn more than those in private practice.

 Ophthalmic Medical Technicians are also known as: